myjpgit/HIMdata/README.md

 all the connection pairs in the Same_City Relationship network.
 The first and second columns of data represent the two nodes that form a link (mutual following relationship) in the network.
 The third column represents the same-city relationship, where 1 represents the two users in the same city, and 0 represents the two users in different cities.

-### refined_data/node_features.txt and refined_data/node_features.mat
+### refined_data/node_features.mat
 the attributes information of all nodes in the network.
-The two files contain the same information, but are stored in different ways.

 ### refined_data/node_ind.txt
 the index information of all nodes in the network, represented by the users' id information in the Weibo social network.